 Glow Sky Bar

 Glow SkyBar Saigon is a trendy rooftop venue that has gained massive popularity amongst expats and trendy locals since its establishment in 2015.
 Located in District 1, it boasts a beach club atmosphere with plenty of tropical trees, black-and-white furnishing, spacious dance floor, and a fully-stocked bar on the main deck.
-Glow is a modern rooftop bar that is getting mixed reviews, it has to be said.
-It’s the latest addition to Saigon’s burgeoning rooftop bar scene.
-The main complaint is the policy of placing reserved signs on tables that are not taken.
+Glow is a modern rooftop bar that is getting mixed reviews.
+It’s the latest addition to Saigon’s burgeoning rooftop bar scene, with the main complaint being the policy of placing reserved signs on tables that are not taken.
 If they refuse you a sofa, simply go online and book one.
 Apart from that, it’s a smart place with wooden decking, large glass screens, glowing objects and an excellent view.
-Good service staff makes excellent cocktails as you listen to the chilled music.
+Good service staff makes excellent cocktails as you listen to the chill music.

 Level 23 Wine Bar